mariahmcdaniel/prework-study-guide/README.md

 ## Description

 I created this study guide in order to keep my class notes in one useful place so that I can refer back to them as I progress through the web developer bootcamp.
-Through the process of creating this applicatio, I learned many useful tools such as how to combine HTML CSS and JavaScript to create an interactive website
+Through the process of creating this application, I learned many useful tools such as how to combine HTML CSS and JavaScript to create an interactive website

 ## Installation